rui-tx/jaws/README.md

 Hephaestus is a class that represents an HTTP response header.
 It includes functionality to build and convert response headers to byte arrays or strings.

+### Hermes

+Hermes is a utility class that contains methods for parsing HTML files.

+### Njord

+Njord is a dynamic router class that routes requests to controllers.
+It currently only works for GET commands.

 ### LoggingAspect

 LoggingAspect uses AspectJ for logging different stages of request processing.
 It logs before the request is processed, after the request is successfully processed, and if an exception occurs during the request processing.

+### ExceptionAspect

+ExceptionAspect uses AspectJ for dealing with exceptions during runtime.

 ## License